edwardns2/PythonML/Day3.md

 - Error (what is not explained by trend or seasonality)

 1. Used `statsmodels` to easily show some seasonality on a monthly and quarterly basis.
+2. Used `from statsmodels.graphics.tsaplots import month_plot, quarter_plot` and `from statsmodels.tsa.seasonal import seasonal_decompose` to show different things.
+Need to understand better what it is that these charts actually show and why important.

+## Seasonal Auto Correlation Plots

+1. Auto-correlation is ok, but the issue is that it is influenced by the periods before and so on.
+2. Need to use partial auto-correlation to see the correlation at two points in time, but removing the points in-between.
+    1. How does my coffee consumption today vs 3 days ago, not influnced by the time in between.